HaochenZ11/CMU-VLA-Challenge/README.md

 **Object Reference**

 Object reference statements asks the system to find a certain object located in the scene that is referred to by spatial relations and/or attributes.
-The response is expected to be a bounding box around the object and there exists only one correct answer in the scene.
+The response is expected to be a bounding box around the object and there exists only one correct answer in the scene (the referred object is unique).
+The center point of the bounding box marker will be used as a waypoint to navigate the robot system.

 Examples: